y4m373/Midnight_Flag_CTF_2025/web/BeatIt.md

+# Description

+You’re up against The Bot—a relentless, merciless, cold-hearted machine that plays first.
+Why?
+Because I said so.

+The Rules : (That You Must Obey !)

+There are 20 sticks on the table.
+They stare at you.
+You stare back.
+The bot always starts.
+No negotiations.
+This is my game, my rules.
+On your turn, you can remove 1, 2, or 3 sticks.
+Choose wisely, mortal.
+The player who takes the last stick LOSES.
+Meaning, if you pick up that final lonely stick… it's Game Over.
+And the bot laughs at you.
+Probably...

+# Solving

 The challenge is about the stick game, you have to remove stick (1-3) turn by turn and the person how remove the last(s) one(s) loose, I first tried to legit play the game the issue is since the bot it starting he has 100% chances to win.

 After checking the code we can see that the check for the max number of sticks (3) is checked localy :